michalmonday/CSV-Parser-for-Arduino/README.md

 Example above is specifying "s" (string) for the 1st column, and "f" (float) for the 2nd column.

 Possible specifiers are:
-L - long (32-bit signed value)
+s - string (C-like string, not a "String" Arduino object, just a char pointer, terminated by 0)
 f - float
-s - string (C-like string, not a "String" Arduino object, just a char pointer, terminated by 0)
+L - long (32-bit signed value, can't be used for values over 2147483647)
 d - int  (16-bit signed value, can't be used for values over 32767)
 c - char (8-bit signed value, can't be used for values over 127)
 x - hex (stored as long)
 "-" (dash character) means that value is unused/not-parsed (this way memory won't be allocated for values from that column)

-# How to cast returned values appropriately
+## How to cast returned values appropriately
 By casting to the corresponding format specifier.
 Let's suppose that we parse the following:
 ```cpp
 char * csv_str = "my_strings,my_floats\n"